 It’s like taking a trip back to another time, allowing us to forget all our worries while reveling in a beautiful, passionate narrative.

-A lot of modern romances often fail to capture the essence of what we adore about romance novels.
-They leave us longing for the action-filled yet passionate plots, strong themes, and endearing characterizations found in retro romantic stories.
+Many modern romance novels often fail to capture the essence of what we adore about romance novels.
+They leave us longing for the action-filled yet passionate plots, strong themes, and endearing characterizations in retro romantic stories.

 A few gripes we have about contemporary-day romances are listed below.

 Evolution of a Love Story with Actual Obstacles Standing in the Way